One of the tasks we will perform most frequently when manipulating the DOM is inserting or deleting nodes.

 In this example, an existing element with the ID old is obtained using the getElementById() function.
 Then, oldElement is replaced with newElement using the replaceChild() function.

-Finally, these methods allow us to remove existing elements from the DOM tree.
+Finally, these methods allow us to delete existing elements in the DOM tree.

 removeChild()

-To remove a child node, you first need to select the node to be removed and its parent node.
-Then, use the removeChild() method of the parent node.
+To delete a child node, you must first select the node to delete and its parent node.
+Then, use the parent node’s removeChild() method.

 const container = document.getElementById('container');